-Woods return overshadows Rahm No.1 bid
+Tiger Woods plots Masters bid as Rahm eyes No.1

 'World No.1 bid'

+Woods, who held the world No.1 spot for a record 683 weeks, only met Rahm for the first time this week.

-The 23-year-old Rahm, who held top-ranking as an amateur for a record 60 weeks, has made a meteoric rise on the tour since turning pro in 2016.
+The 23-year-old, who held top-ranking as an amateur for a record 60 weeks, has made a meteoric rise on the tour since turning pro in 2016.

+This week marks only his 39th start as a pro -- victory, in the absence of top-ranked Johnson, would make him the second-quickest player to reach world No. 1 after Woods, who took 21 events to reach the top in 1997.

+Rahm has yet to record a top-10 finish in the five majors he has played as a professional.

-The US-based Spaniard overtook three-time major champion Jordan Spieth to reach world No.2 after clinching the CareerBuilder Challenge last week, following his breakthrough win at Torrey Pines last year.
+The US-based Rahm overtook three-time major champion Jordan Spieth to reach world No.2 after clinching the CareerBuilder Challenge last week, following his breakthrough win at Torrey Pines last year.
 He has also won two titles on the European Tour.

-Because of the complicated maths behind the official world golf rankings, Rahm will overtake the absent Johnson, the 2016 US Open champion, with victory at Torrey Pines.
-Rahm has yet to record a top-10 finish in the five majors he has played as a professional.

 He is the fourth Spaniard to reach second in the world after Seve Ballesteros, Jose-Maria Olazabal and Garcia.
 However Rahm would be only the second to reach No.1 after Ballesteros.